kkthxbye-code/NC3-CTF-2018-Writeup/README.md

 >Opgaven er også blevet løst ved ren analyse af den krypterede fil.

 **Solution:**
+We get an .exe and a file with the encrypted data.
 Again, IDA does a great job and makes it almost too easy, especially with the decompiler.

 In main, the second function call is the relevant one: